icinganalysis/icinganalysis.github.io/content/basics/intermediate.md

 you are ready for Intermediate level aircraft icing topics:

 - Using handbook analysis methods
-- Using computer icing analysis tools
+- Using computer icing analysis tools to produce ice shapes
 - Preliminary ice protection system sizing

 ## Prerequisite: Select your toolset